FadyAndSandra-SpecialDay/our-special-day/COMPLETE_SETUP_GUIDE.md

 **Your Configuration:**
 - **Service Account Email**: `wedding-photo-upload@wedding-photo-upload-481609.iam.gserviceaccount.com`
-- **API Key**: `AQ.Ab8RN6JD2wANPAAA_J0owfR4RLfBKcGa-NucGF5CRCVKZGfIxw`
+- **API Key**: (Optional - only needed for API restrictions)
   - Note: For the upload feature, we primarily use the service account JSON file for authentication.
-The API key may be used for API restrictions or other services.
+The API key is optional and only needed if you set up API restrictions.

 ---